YYYhan/Interactive-Automatic-Image-Labeling-Platform-Development/UserManual.md

 ### Q1: How do I reset the state of image?

+- Click on Clear All Input and re-enter the image.

 ### Q2: How do I achieve recognition of 3D video images?
 - The software supports CSV and Excel files (.csv, .xlsx).

 ### Q3: How do I contact support?

 - You can contact support via email at scyjz21@nottingham.edu.cn.

 ---